vi/websocat/doc/clihelp.md

           Include relative timestamps in log messages

       --log-traffic
-          automatically insert `log:` overlay in an apprioriate place to debug issues by displaying traffic chunks
+          automatically insert `log:` overlay in an appropriate place to debug issues by displaying traffic chunks

       --ws-c-uri <WS_C_URI>
           URI for `ws-c:` overlay

       --read-buffer-limit <READ_BUFFER_LIMIT>
-          paramemter for read_chunk_limiter: overlay, defaults to 1
+          parameter for read_chunk_limiter: overlay, defaults to 1

       --write-buffer-limit <WRITE_BUFFER_LIMIT>
-          paramemter for write_chunk_limiter: overlay, defaults to 1
+          parameter for write_chunk_limiter: overlay, defaults to 1

       --separator <SEPARATOR>
           override byte value that separates stdin-supplied text WebSocket messages from each other from default '\n'